stackitcloud/stackit-cli/docs/stackit_service-account_key_update.md

 ## stackit service-account key update

-Update a service account key
+Updates a service account key

 ### Synopsis

-Update a service account key.
+Updates a service account key.
 You can temporarily activate or deactivate the key and/or update its date of expiration.

 ```